iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 This caused a bit of hassle for me where our garden meets the sidewalks.
 Where the ground had previously been level with the sidewalk, it was now several inches higher and I had to install edging to keep it contained.

-As long as you're willing to do a bit of work, sheet mulching is an excellent solutions for sites that you want to be very well prepared.
+As long as you're willing to do a bit of work, sheet mulching is an excellent solution for sites that you want to be very well prepared.
 For sites where soil fertility isn't as important (for example, native plantings or unfussy perennials), or sites that are in okay condition to begin with, it might be overkill.
 I'm glad I did a thorough sheet mulching for the vegetable garden, but for most other areas of our yard, I've developed a "lazy" variant that works well with much less investment.